ysingh/recipes/butter-chicken.md

 14. Add 1 tsp of garam masala powder.
 13. Add 1 - 2 sticks of butter depending on how rich you like your gravy.
 14. Cook low for 5 more minutes.

+## EZ MODE
+the ez mode version is like - buy rotisserie chicken, deskin, shred the meat, make the gravy and and shredded chicken right before you add the whipping cream and butter.
+And use tomato puree 32 oz can instead of making the puree from scratch